-Many Viennese menus contain various dishes all ending in the word knödel: Marillenknödel, Semmelknödel, Leberknödel, Germknödel, and more.
+Many Viennese menus contain various dishes all ending in the word knödel, which sounds like something you might find in an IKEA catalogue.
+We have Marillenknödel, Semmelknödel, Leberknödel, Germknödel, and more.

 So what is a knödel and what are all these different versions?